gurditt1508/gurditt1508/README.md

 - 🌱 I’m currently learning **randomized algorithms and CSS**

-- 💬 Ask me about **CP, Data Structures and Algorithms and web development**
+- 💬 Ask me about **Data Structures and Algorithms, web development**

 - 📫 How to reach me **gurdittsingh1508@gmail.com**